National Parks

 Day 1

 From Port Angeles, the drive to Hurricane Ridge takes about an hour.
-First you drive through old growth forests as the road ascends pass the tree line.
-Then find meadows with wildflowers during the summer or covered in snow in winter.
+First, you drive through old-growth forests as the road ascends past the tree line.
+Then, find meadows with wildflowers during the summer or covered in snow in winter.

 Find several hiking trails near the Hurricane Ridge Visitor Center.
 Located 17 miles south of Port Angeles, open daily during the summer.
 Weekends only during the winter due to snow.

-Meadow Loop Trail—Trails from .25 to .50-mile departs from the parking lot.
+Meadow Loop Trail—Trails from .25 to .50 miles depart from the parking lot.

 Hurricane Hill—A 1.6-mile one-way trail that departs from the end of Hurricane Ridge Road.
 700-foot elevation gain.